zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 # Getting started with Vue.js

-This guide covers how to get started with Connected Components for Vue components.
+This guide covers how to get started with Connected Components for Vue.js components.

 ## 1. Prepare configuration file